integer-net/Solr/doc/manual.md

 Configuration
 -------------

-You will find the configuration in the admin area of Magento at *System -> Konfiguration -> Solr*:
+You will find the configuration in the admin area of Magento at *System -> Configuration -> Solr*:

 ![Configuration Menu](http://www.integer-net.com/download/solr/integernet-solr-config-menu-en.png)